Cold Weather survival tips

-Extremely cold environments can be the hardest to survive in, with it taking hours to die in the desert without water, but only minutes in extreme cold under certain conditions .
-The average human body temperature is around 36.5–37.5 °C (97.7–99.5 °F), this mean that if your outside in -5 °C weather with a wind speed of 10 mph, without shelter or the proper clothing you will start to suffer frost bite in as little as 30 minutes.
+Extremely cold environments are the hardest to survive in, while it takes at least a whole day to die in the desert without water, it only minutes in extreme cold under certain conditions.
+The average human body temperature is around 36.5–37.5 °C (97.7–99.5 °F), this means that if you are outside in -5 °C weather with a wind speed of 10 mph, without shelter or the proper clothing you will start to suffer frostbite in as little as 30 minutes.

-Very often in cold environments there’s situations that can be the cause of your demise, such as falling into cold water and freezing in the wind, or suffering frostbite on your fingers to stop you from being able to light a fire.
+Very often in cold environments, there are particular situations that can be the cause of your demise, such as falling into cold water and freezing in the wind, or suffering frostbite on your fingers to stop you from being able to light a fire.
+These are things that people never think will happen to them, but have been the cause of death for so many people trapped in the Arctic.

-Here’s a few things to keep in mind when out in the cold to maximise your chances of survival.
+Here are a few Cold Weather survival tips to keep in mind when out in the cold to maximize your chances of survival.

 Clothing

 This one may seem obvious but it can make the single biggest difference to your situation.
-Being stuck in a nice warm cabin with the wrong clothing on wont help you if foods running out and you don’t have the proper protection to go outside.
+Being stuck in a nice warm cabin with the wrong clothing on won’t help you if food runs out and you don’t have the proper protection to go outside.
+You should never get anything too cheap when going into extreme cold, because the smallest mistake with your clothing you cost you a finger.

-Apart from good clothing, there’s 2 things which you should always take with you in these environments, and that’s a plastic mac and a foil blanket.
-The waterproof mac will stop snow from settling on you and soaking through making your clothes wet, and the foil blanket will not only make you easy for rescuers to see, but will provide a much welcomed heat boost when you’re taking shelter.
+Apart from good clothing, there are 2 things that you should always take with you in these environments, and that’s a plastic raincoat and a foil blanket.
+The waterproof raincoat will stop snow from settling on you and soaking through making your clothes wet, and the foil blanket will not only make you easy for rescuers to see but will provide a much-welcomed heat boost when you’re taking shelter.
 Both of these things are very cheap, with both together costing no more than £5 and fitting into a single pocket.

 Prepare a quick-light fire